 Creamy Chicken Marsala

 This creamy chicken Marsala is a classic chicken dish that’s creamy, quick, and irresistible.
 It’s packed with earthy mushrooms, smokey prosciutto, and perfectly tender chicken breast.
 The creamy sauce is made of mushrooms, marsala wine, and heavy cream and is irresistible.
 The marsala wine makes it slightly sweet and is what gives it it’s distinct flavour.
-I love it served over buttery noodles but it can be served with rice, mashed potatoes or with crusty bread.
+I love it served over buttery noodles or pasta but it can be served with rice, mashed potatoes or with crusty bread.

 What is Chicken Marsala?